AashisMhj/react-apps/README.md

 # Mini React Projects
-This repo is a collection of mini react apps featuring use of samlll feature or technology to hilight its use.
+This repo is a collection of mini react apps featuring use of small feature or technology to highlight its use.
-Check out README of each app for more details
+Each App has has its its own readme containing installation guide and screenshots.

 ## [Step-login](./step-login)
 A multi step registration Form usint materialize.